luckylinux/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

 An Application can be defined as a set of Containers that share the same Network Namespace.

-An Application has all of its Containers located within the same `compose.yml` File.
+An Application has all of its Containers located within:
+a.
+The same `compose.yml` File
+b.
+Several Quadlet Files belonging to the same Pod

 Typically, for a Web Application, this includes the following:
 - A Proxy Server (Caddy)